 There are more than 600 known antigens besides A and B that identify the proteins found on a person's red blood cells.
 If an individual's blood has uncommon antigens or lacks common antigens, the person should be tested and categorized as having a rare blood type.
 So it’s what’s in your blood in addition to the ABO types and the Rhesus positive or negative part which decides whether you are rare or not.

-A rare blood type is any blood type that is difficult to find in the population where you may need that "rare" type of Blood.
+A rare blood type is any blood type that is difficult to find in the population where you may need that 'rare' type of blood.
 One way of defining a blood type as rare is when more than 200 donors must be screened to find one compatible donor with blood of that desired type.
 So it’s a needle in a haystack.

 There are racial and ethnic differences in blood type and composition.
 Your blood type is inherited in the same way as your eye and hair colour.
-That is why it is almost impossible to find a rare blood type that is needed to transfuse an Asian patient, for example, in a donor who is white, and vice versa.
+That is why it is almost impossible to find a rare blood type that is needed to transfuse an Asian patient, for example, in a donor who is caucasian, and vice versa.

 For example there are certain ethnic groups where certain blood types are most common.
 This is to do with geography and ethnicity combining.
 Examples are:

 So where you are in the world can have a bearing on what is considered a rare type and what blood is available.
 In the UK we especially need more black, Asian and Arab donors, because we have more black, Asian and Arab patients who require this blood than donors.

 When a patient requires a blood transfusion, they can usually be given blood from a donor based on their ABO group and Rh type only.